plzin/plzin.github.io/posts/zero-polys-mod-n.md

 This result was already stated in [Part 3 of the MBA series](/posts/perm-poly), but I didn't prove it and instead referred to [Singmaster](https://doi.org/10.1016/0022-314X(74)90031-6).
-We will prove it here, because the prove ourselves, because (I think) Singmaster's proof is more difficult to generalize to multiple variables.
+We will prove it here ourselves, because (I think) Singmaster's proof is more difficult to generalize to multiple variables.

 The idea is to first show that the $Z_i$ are zero everywhere,